-Smoking is prohibited in all Faculty of Engineering campuses, outdoor spaces and buildings, in accordance with the University's smoke-free policy.
+Smoking is prohibited in all University of Auckland campuses, outdoor spaces and buildings, in accordance with the University's smoke-free policy.

 Please read the following health and safety information carefully.
-This is intended for all students within the Faculty of Engineering.
+This is intended for all students within the Faculty.
 It is not a complete guide to safety matters but details basic safety practices and procedures that need to be followed to ensure the health and safety of everyone within the faculty.